 - Tailwind (No time limit) – Tailwind is a useful resource allowing you to schedule Pinterest posts and also submit your blog pins to Tailwind Communities.
 This in turn can help you get traffic.
 They also offer Instagram scheduling too, as well as hashtag insights.
 With their free trial you’ll be able to schedule up to 100 pins on Pinterest and 30 posts on Instagram.

 - Prime Video (30-day trial) – Included with Amazon Prime and a fantastic benefit.
 You’ll get access to thousands of TV shows and movies and can also download for offline watching.

-- Amazon Music Unlimited (3-month trial) – Giving you access to 60 million songs – ad-free.
+- Amazon Music Unlimited (30-day trial) – Giving you access to 60 million songs – ad-free.
 Including offline listening – perfect for when travelling without access to the internet.